 Picture the small, scared part of you as something tiny and defenseless: maybe an animal or a child.
 Imagine that you can pick it up and cradle it against your heart - or just sit near it, if it doesn't want to be held.
 Tell it, "May you be well.
 May you be safe.
 May you be happy."
 Continue to send it loving messages until you sense or feel it relax.
 Notice how that feels in your own body.
 (Buddhist followers may notice the similarities to lovingkindness meditation.)

 Once this part of you is completely soothed, you may feel inspired or motivated to take a particular action - or you may notice that your resistance to something you've been trying to get done has dissolved.
 In any case, you've just positioned yourself to act from a place of peace instead of panic.

 You are literally changing your brain here, and that doesn't happen overnight.
 To your brain, the old self-critical pathways look like a six-lane highway and these new, kinder behaviors are the equivalent of hacking through the jungle with a machete.
 You have to keep walking that trail to keep the jungle from growing back over.
 Over time, you'll notice that it becomes easier to return to peace and equilibrium.

-If you're looking for a next step to take, why not spend a few minutes learning how to become your own career detective?
+If you're looking for a next step to take, why not spend a few minutes getting clarity on your dream career direction?
 You might be surprised what insights come to light when you give your inner critic some time off. :-)